Team email collaboration: A complete guide to boost productivity

 • Response standards so expectations are explicit

-Email collaboration breaks down when nobody knows who's responsible for responding.
+Shared inboxes become a major headache when nobody knows who's responsible for responding.
 This ownership challenge is the most frequently cited pain point among teams managing shared inboxes.

-When ownership is unclear, two problems emerge: Multiple team members unknowingly reply to the same customer email, creating conflicting information.
+When ownership is unclear, two problems emerge.
+Multiple team members unknowingly reply to the same customer email, creating conflicting information.
 Or everyone assumes someone else will handle it, and emails fall through the cracks entirely.

 Spend 15 minutes training everyone on the new system.
 Show them the shortcuts, explain the ownership rules, and answer questions while they try it.